 Haven’t been to Luminato Festival before?
-You are not a Torontonian until you have experienced the most celebrated Arts and Cultures Festival in the heart of Toronto.
+You are not a Torontonian until you have experienced the most celebrated Arts and Culture Festival in the heart of Toronto.
+Want to be a Festival insider?
+Here’s a rare chance for you to grab if you are someone new to Canada!

 Group interview and Match with wonderful mentors happen this weekend – Saturday April 26!
 Come to join us.
 Sign up now online and speak to one of the following staff to book an appointment for Saturday April 26 and ask your questions.
 Registration is a must – we have limited space.